Katikistan/Notes/OS and Data representation.md

 - Processes are a purely virtual concept, CPU has no idea what they are.
 - Processes are isolated from each other.
 - Processes can only directly interact with the outside world through system calls, mediated by the kernel.
+- each process has its own virtual address space
 Unix process can be in the following states:
 - running
 - sleeping (waiting for an event or signal)